mariahnorell/website/content/courses/hr_analytics/python/visualizations.md

 ```

-Additionally, you enhance the graph by including colors and markers into your plots by adding the following arguments:
+Additionally, you can enhance the graph by including colors and markers into your plots by adding the following arguments:

 * Color of plot points = 'purple' (after y-axis)
 * Shape of marker = '+' (after y-axis)